School Science Lessons

 6.9.16 Prepare potash from ash

-Formerly, the potassium content of fertilizers was expressed as potash equivalents as a way of comparing the amount of potassium from the various potassium salts in it.
+Formerly, the potassium content of fertilizers was expressed as potash equivalents to compare the amount of potassium from the various potassium salts in it.

 Langbeinite, K2Mg2(SO4),3, may be in "potash" fertilizers